-The following language is specific to the Global Diplomacy programmes:
+The following language is specific to the Global Public Policy programme:

 Module: Individual units of the programmes are called modules.
 Each module is a self-contained, formally structured learning experience with a coherent and explicit set of learning outcomes and assessment criteria.